MustafaUtkuAydogdu/UCatchYourCourse/group/aydogdu_mustafa_utku_log.md

 ###~  Week 14: April 4 to May 11 ~
 Worked on the GPS part of our program.
 Completed the taking the user location and making the program work in background parts with Mustafa ; however,we still need to integrate these two parts.

+###~  Week 14: April 11 to May 18
+Created an interface that users can enter their schedules( classes,building,dates) and provided a way to keep these information in a way similar to " a database" (GSON AND JSON ARE USED AT THİS PART).
+Therefore, know we are able to flow data between classes such as MapsActivity,AR and helper classes.

 ****